sam2829/strongest-avenger-react/README.md

   - Account management - This was necessary so that the user could create an account and have full functionality of the app.

-  - Post mamnagement - This was necessary so that the user is able to have full functionality of the posts.
+  - Post management - This was necessary so that the user is able to have full functionality of the posts.

   - Comment management - This was necessary so that the user is able to have full functionality of comments.